The SN 2023ixf Progenitor in M101: I. Infrared Variability: Discussion

 Indeed, near-IR variability in RSGs driven by pulsation has been established for decades \citep[e.g.,][]{Wood-1983}.
 As discussed in Sect.~\ref{sec:analysis}, the near-IR amplitudes for the progenitor candidate are also in agreement with those of other known pulsating RSGs and therefore we conclude that pulsational instabilities in the progenitor star are likely responsible for its observed variability.

-The MMT/MMIRS observations taken less than two weeks prior to the SN explosion appear to follow the general variability trend in the near-IR going back $16$~yr based on the WFCAM and NIRI data, thus supporting the results obtained by other groups that there was likely no pre-SN outburst \citep{Kilpatrick-2023, Neustadt-2023, Jencson_2023ixf}.
+As shown by \citet[][see their Fig.~3]{Davies-2022}, mid-IR emission from the pre-SN outburst models stays almost constant, while the optical and near-IR bands may be significantly affected and thereby provide the best diagnostic for such outbursts.
+The MMT/MMIRS $J$ and $K$ band observations taken less than two weeks prior to the SN explosion appear to follow the general variability trend in the near-IR going back $16$~yr based on the WFCAM and NIRI data (Fig.~\ref{fig:nir_recon}), thus supporting the results obtained by other groups that there was likely no pre-SN outburst \citep{Kilpatrick-2023, Neustadt-2023, Jencson_2023ixf, Dong-2023}.
 There are not enough deep optical observations of the progenitor prior to explosion to measure the variability that is typically present for RSGs in this wavelength regime.
 However, assuming its pulsational instability to be similar to that in common RSGs, it is likely to have a larger variability amplitude in the optical.
 For the RSG TV~Gem, \citet{Wasatonic-2015} measured the $V$-band amplitude to be a factor $4$ larger than that in the near-IR.
 Using the same scaling, we estimate the optical amplitude of the RSG progenitor candidate to be around 1.6~mag.